Neoblast: History

 Schmidtea mediterranea has emerged as the species of choice for research due to its diploid chromosomes and the existence of both asexual and sexual strains.
 Recent genetic screens utilizing double-stranded RNA technology have uncovered 240 genes that affect regeneration in S. mediterranea.
 Many of these genes have orthologs in the human genome.

-It used to be thought that old cells dedifferentiated and produced a regeneration blastema of undifferentiated cells to form the new structure using paracrine factors.
-This was disproved in 2012.

 Application

 The study of neoblasts helps uncover the mechanisms and functioning of stem cells and tissue degeneration.
 Planarians can regenerate any body part from small pieces in a few days and have many adult stem cells.
 They are easy to culture and grown to large populations.
 Their proteins are similar to human proteins.
 RNA interference is done by feeding, injecting, or soaking them in double-stranded RNA.
 The genome of Schmidtea mediterranea has been sequenced.
 In humans, no known pluripotent stem cells remain after birth.

 A collaborative research community on planarian research, EuroPlanNet, was launched in May 2010.